austinsonger/Infosec-Questions/README.md

 ### 90. What type of security flaw is there in VPN?

+IPSec (Internet Protocol Security):

+IPSec furnishes essential authentication, data reliability and encryption services to protect unlawful viewing and data modification.
+It is limited to sending only IP packets.
+It uses two security protocols like AH (Authentication Header) and ESP (Encapsulated Security Payload).
+It applies two forms of modes like transport mode and tunneling mode.
+Transport mode can merely encrypt the message in data packet while tunneling mode encrypts whole data packet.
+It is named as a security overlay and is a costly and prolonged activity.

+PPTP (Point-to-Point Tunneling Protocol):

+It ties in remote client and private server over the internet.
+It is extensively used protocol and included in window OS.
+It does not offer encryption and depends on PPP (point-to-point protocol).
+PPTP is more rapidly and is accessible for Linux and Mac users.
+Microsoft created it in relationship with other technology companies.
+Remote users can contact a private network via PPTP with the local ISP dialing.
+PPTP links with a large network with the help of virtual network for each remote client.

+L2TP (Layer 2 Tunneling Protocol):

+Microsoft and Cisco have developed L2TP VPN and it relies on PPP (point-to-point protocol) but lacking encryption.
+It offers data privacy and reliability.
+L2TP is used as a tunneling protocol to enclose PPP (Point-to-Point Protocol) frames to be sent out over IP, X.25, and Frame Relay or ATM networks.
+L2TP connections exercise the same verification mechanisms as PPP connections, for instance EAP, CHAP, MS-CHAP, PAP, and SPAP.

+SSL VPN:

+SSL VPN is a shortened form of Secure Sockets Layer virtual private network that is applied with a usual web browser.
+It provides remote access to web application, server applications and internal network connections.
+When data transfer starts between the browser and the SSL VPN, it involves an encryption to protect the data.
+SSL VPN applies SSL (Secure Sockets Layer) or TLS (Transport Layer Security) technology to encrypt the data.
+In practice, some SSL VPNs may utilize a self-signed digital certificate that is not usually trusted in the majority web browsers.
+Therefore, users must use trusted certificate offered by major trusted certificate authorities.

+https://doc.lagout.org/network/Common VPN Security Flaws.pdf

 ### 91. What is a DDoS attack?

+A distributed denial-of-service (DDoS) attack is a malicious attempt to disrupt the normal traffic of a targeted server, service or network by overwhelming the target or its surrounding infrastructure with a flood of Internet traffic.

+DDoS attacks achieve effectiveness by utilizing multiple compromised computer systems as sources of attack traffic.
+Exploited machines can include computers and other networked resources such as IoT devices.

 ### 92. Can you describe the role of security operations in the enterprise?

+A Security Operation Center (SOC) is a centralized function within an organization employing people, processes, and technology to continuously monitor and improve an organization's security posture while preventing, detecting, analyzing, and responding to cybersecurity incidents.

 ### 93. What is layered security architecture?
 Is it a good approach?
 Why?

+The purpose of a layered security approach is to make sure that every individual defense component has a backup to counter any flaws or gaps in other defenses of security.
+Individual layers in a multi-layered security approach focuses on a specific area where malware could attack.

 ### 94. Have you designed security measures that span overlapping information domains?
 Can you give me a brief overview of the solution?